Laserfiche/lf-ui-components/projects/ui-components/README.md

 ## Build using watch

-In order to get immediate changes, you can run `npm run build-ui-components-prod --watch`.
+In order to get immediate changes, you can run `npm run build-ui-components-dev-watch`.
 This is particularly useful when building the lf-documentation project.